Face the Music (Electric Light Orchestra album): "Down Home Town"

 "Down Home Town" is the seventh track on the album and the third on side two.

-The song opens with a backmasked reprise of chorus of the track "Waterfall" but contrasts into an American folk-rock based sound.
-The ELO string trio has a greater influence on sound of this track, playing independently from the backing orchestra in a more fiddle-like fashion.
-Lynne sings the lead with a nasally, "Nashville hoedown" style.
-While the four female singers usually sang in unison, this track features four part harmonies during the "Look away" section and, according to Raymond, the four were also allowed to add small bits with Lynne's approval such as Raymond's line "Ooh, I feel you comin' down now."
-The song makes direct references to the "Land of Dixie".
-During the final verse, there is a lyrical reference to The Beatles' song "She Loves You" in "She loves you, no, no, no. Down home town."
+The song opens with a back-masked reprise of the chorus of the track "Waterfall", but switches into an American folk-rock-based sound.
+The ELO string trio has a greater influence on the sound of this track, playing independently from the backing orchestra in a more fiddle-like fashion.
+Lynne sings the lead vocal in a nasal, "Nashville hoedown" style.
+While the four female singers usually sang in unison, this track features four-part harmonies during the "Look away" section; according to Raymond, the four were also allowed to add small bits with Lynne's approval, such as Raymond's line "Ooh, I feel you comin' down now."
+The song quotes the minstrel show tune "Dixie".
+During the final verse, there is a lyrical reference to the Beatles' song "She Loves You" in "She loves you, no, no, no. Down home town."

-"Down Home Town" was released as the b-side to U.S. "Last Train to London" single and the U.K.'s "The Diary of Horace Wimp" single.
+"Down Home Town" was released as the B-side of the US "Last Train to London" single and the UK "The Diary of Horace Wimp" single.

 "One Summer Dream"

 "One Summer Dream" is the eighth and final track on the album.

 The song features an orchestral opening with Lynne singing with a soft tenor voice; the main verses and chorus feature Lynne on acoustic guitar with a phaser effect on it.
 Only Marge Raymond was featured on the track and sang the female chorus parts.
 The song includes a long fade of the lyrics "One summer dream", concluding the album.

-Lynne's father, who had been vocally critical about Lynne's early albums admired the song and Lynne recalled that his father would hum the song.
+Lynne's father, who had been vocally critical about Lynne's early albums, admired the song, and Lynne recalled that his father would hum it.

-Though a peaceful, easy-listening ballad, Lynne remarked on the Flashback notes that it was a "protest" song.
+Though a peaceful, easy-listening ballad, Lynne remarked in the Flashback notes that it was a "protest" song.

-"One Summer Dream" was released as the b-side to the "Mr. Blue Sky" single.
+"One Summer Dream" was released as the B-side of the "Mr. Blue Sky" single.

 Release

-The singles "Evil Woman" and "Strange Magic" were the most commercial songs they had recorded up to that point.
+The singles "Evil Woman" and "Strange Magic" were the most commercial songs that the group had recorded up to that point.
 "Evil Woman" was a big hit in the UK and the US, embracing disco rhythms while still embodying ELO's classic sound.
 Lynne wrote the chords and melody of this song in only six minutes, making it his fastest feat of composition.

 "Nightrider" became the third single from the album; despite an appearance on the UK chart television program Top of the Pops, it failed to chart.

 Notwithstanding the success of the singles, the LP failed to chart in the UK.
 The album was remastered and released in September 2006 with bonus tracks.

-Face the Music is generally seen by Lynne as the turning point for ELO as the success of the album and the singles "Evil Woman" and "Strange Magic" led to the band's popularity changed from minor popularity in America to major success (though it wouldn't be until their follow-up album A New World Record that launched them into global success).
+Face the Music has been described by Lynne as the turning point for ELO, for the chart performance of the album and the singles "Evil Woman" and "Strange Magic" saw the band progressing from minor stardom in the US to major success (though it was not until their follow-up album A New World Record that they found true global popularity).